PwC Simplifies Expense Management with InRule® and SAP Concur

 SAP Concur met the firm’s basic needs for expenses and invoices; however, the system fell short when complex logic was applied to reimbursements or invoices.
 Additionally, varying Value Added Tax (VAT) requirements and regulations across the 13 countries of the region created different rules for how expenses needed to be managed.

-PwC Director and Digital Architect Luis Agudelo had previous exposure to rule engine technology and knew this type of solution could help his team overcome the challenges they faced related to complex and variable logic across the region.
+PwC Director and Digital Architect Luis Agudelo had previous exposure to decision automaton technology and knew this type of solution could help his team overcome the challenges they faced related to complex and variable logic across the region.
 Agudelo and his colleagues set out to explore the leaders in the market.